exercism/v3/languages/csharp/concept-exercises/pattern-matching/.docs/instructions.md

 ﻿# Instructions

-In this exercise you'll use pattern matching to check types input into your method as well as determine the perimeter of the shapes input.
+In this exercise you'll use pattern matching to check types input into your method as well as determine the perimeter of the shape's input.

 ### 1. Check the type